-The estate tax gets a lot more attention, but people who inherit property may also have to pay a separate inheritance tax, which is imposed by seven states.
-If you inherit property from someone who lived in one of these states, you may end up paying some of your inheritance in taxes.
+The estate tax gets a lot more attention, but people who inherit property might have to pay a different death tax, called an inheritance tax, which is imposed by six (soon to be five) states.
+If you inherit property from someone who lived in one of these states, you might end up needing to use some of your inheritance to pay this tax.

-You may get a tax bill even if you don’t live in one of these states.
-If the person who left you money lived in one of these states, or owned property there, the state will collect the tax from you.
-So if you live in California and inherit property from your aunt who spent her life in Pennsylvania, you might owe Pennsylvania inheritance tax.
+If the person who left you money lived in one of these states, or owned property there, you might owe inheritance tax, even if you don't live in that state.
+So, for example, if you live in California and inherit property from your aunt who lived in Pennsylvania, you might owe Pennsylvania inheritance tax.

 If a state inheritance tax return is required, it's the executor's job to file it.
 Only one return needs to be filed, no matter how many beneficiaries are subject to inheritance tax.

 If there is a formal probate court proceeding, the executor might have to file the return and show that all inheritance taxes have been paid before the estate can be closed.
 If an asset doesn't go through probate—for example, a payable-on-death (POD) bank account—the POD beneficiary would be responsible for paying any tax due.